 The fundamental aim of empowerment is to restore meaning to work, based on a clear vision, mission and set of goals.
 Additionally, it can foster a team spirit while encouraging initiative and risk-taking.

-"Empowerment gives teams greater capacity to take action and make decisions," explains Valérie Gervais, Human Resources Director of the Life Sciences and Ceramics BUs at Saint-Gobain.
+"Empowerment gives teams greater capacity to take action and make decisions," explains Valérie Gervais, Deputy Director Group Learning & Development at Saint-Gobain.
 “It also means that everyone – at every level – is responsible for their work, their actions and the results expected by the company.”

 For employees, this "power to take action" offers an added incentive and source of satisfaction.
 According to Milos Pavlis, General Manager of the Construction Industry BU, “Empowering people immediately creates a different company culture.
 People feel much more engaged and take more joy in what they do.
 And this is especially true of the younger generation, who expect greater autonomy to perform tasks and make decisions.”

 At Saint-Gobain, this collaborative approach is now a key driver of innovation.
 Part of the company’s strategy to help people feel more fulfilled at work, empowerment strengthens entrepreneurial culture by enabling employees to not only be actors in group projects but also authors of their own development.

 "A company can change when its team members want to transform it," says Patrice Richard, Saint-Gobain Performance Distribution Director & President of Saint-Gobain Distribution Bâtiment France.

 Among the steps taken to foster this approach is Learning Week, a fun and dynamic event that aims to promote a learning culture among all group employees.
 In 2019, workshops were organized on some sites on the theme of "Trust, empowerment and collaboration."
 In the same vein, the Our People in an Empowering Network (OPEN) program, developed at Group level, also aims to develop everyone's potential in a positive and fulfilling working environment.